WildBrain London

 WildBrain Family International Limited, operating as WildBrain London (formerly WildBrain and WildBrain Spark), is a British multi-channel network owned by Canadian media company WildBrain (formerly DHX Media).
 It distributes and produces preschool and children's video content for YouTube and other digital platforms.
 The division officially launched in 2016; it reuses trademarks associated with Wildbrain Entertainment, an animation studio that had been acquired by DHX.
 It maintains offices in London.

 The division is responsible for distributing pre-existing material and creating original animated and live-action shorts based on properties owned by its parent company and partners.
-WildBrain London also manages the YouTube presence for a number of external brands and businesses, including Beyblade Burst, Bing, Grizzy & the Lemmings, Hasbro Entertainment, Larva, Moomins, Mr. Bean Animated, Outfit7, Playmobil, The Smurfs, Spin Master Entertainment, NBCUniversal, Turbozaurs and Warner Bros.
+WildBrain London also manages the YouTube presence for a number of external brands and businesses, including Beyblade Burst, Bing, Grizzy & the Lemmings, Hasbro, Larva, Moomins, Mr. Bean Animated, Outfit7, Playmobil, The Smurfs, Spin Master, NBCUniversal, Turbozaurs and Warner Bros.
 Discovery, among others.

-In September 2019, the company had been changing its name to WildBrain, citing strong brand recognition stemming from the MCN.
-Concurrently, the MCN was renamed WildBrain Spark.
+To reflect the growth and prominence of the division, DHX Media announced in September 2019 that it would change its name to WildBrain.
+The MCN was subsequently renamed WildBrain Spark.

 In November 2023, WildBrain Spark merged into its parent company under its YouTube network business in London, along with Digital Studios and Media Solutions, and it was completed in January 2024 with Kate Smith appointed as Executive Vice-president for Audience Engagement.